ABS-CBN

 Since 2020, ABS-CBN has remained active as a primary content provider managed by the company and its subsidiaries, which continue to hold its trademark and copyrights.
 The organization shifted its focus to content production and distribution for cable, digital, and international audiences.
 Its global presence is maintained through various direct-to-consumer services and international distribution.
 ABS-CBN also delivers content through broadcast partnerships with local networks, which now utilize its former frequencies and transmission facilities.
 By 2024, ABS-CBN had adopted a diversified revenue model centered on digital platforms, international licensing, and media partnerships, resulting in improved financial performance.
-In the first quarter of 2025, ABS-CBN generated ₱4.23 billion in consolidated revenue but posted a net loss of ₱425.65 million, nearly halving its losses from the previous year as its content production and distribution business showed continued growth.
+In the first quarter of 2025, ABS-CBN generated in consolidated revenue but posted a net loss of ₱425.65 million, nearly halving its losses from the previous year as its content production and distribution business showed continued growth.
 The company has also set its sights on returning to profitability by 2026.

-In June 2025, ABS-CBN officially announced it would no longer pursue a congressional franchise to return to traditional broadcasting.
-Instead, ABS-CBN will focus on producing compelling content, forming strategic partnerships with local and international broadcasters, and expanding its global reach.
-CEO Carlo L. Katigbak emphasized the company's shift toward becoming a global storyteller, preparing for a future where television is no longer the center of Philippine entertainment, and content must compete in a borderless, digital-first environment.
+In June 2025, ABS-CBN officially announced it would no longer pursue a free-to-air terrestrial television broadcasting license through Congress in order to return to traditional broadcasting, citing the reallocation of their former frequencies to other networks, and will focus on producing media content and prioritize the company's presence online instead.

 History

-As a free-to-air television channel (1953–1972; 1986–2020)
+As a free-to-air television network (1953–1972; 1986–2020)

 Bolinao Electronics Corporation (BEC) was founded on June 13, 1946.
-It was established by James Lindenberg, one of the founding fathers of Philippine television and an American electronics engineer who went into radio equipment assembly and radio broadcasting.
-In 1949, James Lindenberg shifted Bolinao to radio broadcasting with DZBC and planned the introduction of television to the Philippines in 1953.
+It was established by James Lindenberg, an American electronics engineer considered to be one of the founding fathers of Philippine television.
+In 1949, Lindenberg shifted BEC to radio broadcasting with DZBC and planned the introduction of television to the Philippines in 1953.